 Students with assistantships, traineeships, and fellowships will need to complete payroll information in an online system called UI New Hire.
 For assistants, your department will provide you with the URL and give you a password to do this.
-You will not be paid until information in NESSIE is complete.
+You will not be paid until the information in NESSIE is complete.

-As you settle in to your new routine, you'll want to stay informed of important deadlines and opportunities.
+As you settle into your new routine, you'll want to stay informed of important deadlines and opportunities.
 Here are some resources to help you stay up to date.

 - Graduate College Student Events Calendar

 - GradLinks - a weekly e-bulletin for the graduate community at Illinois